starcathq/policies/README.md

-# policies
+# StarCat Labs Policies
-The policies of StarCat Labs and its affiliated products, shown for your historical reference
+This is a GitHub mirror of the policies hosted at https://starcathq.com/policies.
+This repository is designed to show the historical changes made to our policies.